fmarino-ipzs/eid-it-wallet-docs/docs/en/relying-party-instance.rst

   7. The device in use is free of known security flaws and meets the minimum security requirements defined by the Relying Party.
   8. The URL in the ``iss`` parameter matches the Relying Party's URL identifier.

-**Step 13:** If the checks are successful, the Relying Party Backend responds with a confirmation of success (:ref:`Relying Party Key Binding Response`).
+**Step 13:** If the checks are successful, the Relying Party Backend responds with a confirmation of success (:ref:`relying-party-endpoint:Relying Party Key Binding Response`).

 **Step 14:** The Mobile Relying Party Instance generates a Certificate Signing Request (CSR, ``csr``) using ``key_pub`` and ``key_priv``.

-**Step 15:** The Mobile Relying Party Instance sends the CSR to the :ref:`Relying Party Access Certificate Endpoint` of the Relying Party Backend, as part of the :ref:`Relying Party Access Certificate Request`.
+**Step 15:** The Mobile Relying Party Instance sends the CSR to the :ref:`relying-party-endpoint:Relying Party Access Certificate Endpoint` of the Relying Party Backend, as part of the :ref:`relying-party-endpoint:Relying Party Access Certificate Request`.

 **Steps 16-17:** The Relying Party Backend checks that the public key in the CSR corresponds to a Relying Party Instance that has been previously validated, i.e., that it matches the one bound to the Cryptographic Hardware Keys through ``hardware_signature``.
 If this check is successful, the Relying Party Backend sends the CSR to the Relying Party Instance Access Certificate Authority.

 **Steps 18-19:** The Relying Party Instance Access Certificate Authority signs the CSR, obtaining a valid Access Certificate (``access_certificate``) which it sends back to the Relying Party Backend.

-**Steps 20-21:** The Relying Party Backend sends the Access Certificate (as part of the :ref:`Relying Party Access Certificate Response`) to the Mobile Relying Party Instance, which stores it for future authentication towards Wallet Instances.
+**Steps 20-21:** The Relying Party Backend sends the Access Certificate (as part of the :ref:`relying-party-endpoint:Relying Party Access Certificate Response`) to the Mobile Relying Party Instance, which stores it for future authentication towards Wallet Instances.

 Mobile Relying Party Instance Access Certificate Reissuance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The issuance of a new Access Certificate follows the same flow described in the :ref:`Mobile Relying Party Instance Registration` section for **Access Certificate Issuance**.
+The issuance of a new Access Certificate follows the same flow described in the :ref:`relying-party-instance:Mobile Relying Party Instance Registration` section for **Access Certificate Issuance**.
 Those certificates MAY be issued as short-lived (typically valid within 24 hours) or long-lived.

 Mobile Relying Party Instance Revocation